-The EIA for this proposed project will be conducted in terms of the new EIA Regulations that were promulgated in terms of Section 24 (5) of the National Environmental Management Act (Act No. 107 of 1998).
-The National Department of Environmental Affairs and Tourism (DEAT)) acts as the lead authority for the environmental authorisation of the proposed project.
+The EIA for this proposed project will be conducted in terms of the EIA Regulations that were promulgated in terms of Section 24 (5) of the National Environmental Management Act (Act No. 107 of 1998).
+The National Department of Environmental Affairs and Tourism (DEAT) is the competed authority as described in NEMA section 24C (d)(iii).